-Recently Joe Biden made an appearance on a late-night show, “Jimmy Kimmer Live!”
+Recently Joe Biden made the fastest-growing appearance on a late-night show, “Jimmy Kimmer Live!”
 During the conversation, Biden claimed that the US has the ‘fastest economy in the world.
 The claim is too big in itself, and that too when made on national television.

-Here, we will take you through a factual investigation on the same and will introduce you to the growth of the US over the years.
+Here, we will take you through a factual investigation on the same and will introduce you to the fastest-growing US over the years.

 True or False?

 Now, to put it in a single sentence, Biden’s claim is completely false, and we are not just saying it; we have factual data that proves it.
 If we look at the stats, US economic growth rate was higher by 5.7%, which we agree is far more than many countries across the world.
 But does that mean it is the fastest of all?
 Absolutely not!
-Over 50 countries across the globe had a higher economic growth rate than the US had.
-Even though there is significant growth here, the US is not the fastest growing economy in the world.
+Over 50 countries across the globe had a higher economic growth rate than the US.
+Even though there is significant growth here, the US is not the fastest-growing economy in the world news.

 What Biden Actually Meant?